 EUNIC Netherlands in collaboration with the D-G for Translation of the European Commission has so far organised five lectures around multilingualism.
 During the lectures, always both experts and practitioners from the field and different European countries shared their thoughts and experiences.
 With these lectures, EUNIC NL aims to encourage people to think about bilingualism and multilingualism in different ways.

-FAIR P(L)AY is a cycle initiated by the EUNIC-NL cluster focusing on fair practices in the cultural sector, aiming to discuss and implement new and existing ways of creating fair environments in terms of funding, remuneration, copyright and mobility in Europe.
+FAIR P(L)AY is a cycle of events initiated by the EUNIC-NL cluster focusing on fair practices in the cultural sector, aiming to discuss and implement new and existing ways of creating fair environments in terms of funding, remuneration, copyright and mobility in Europe.